citrix/terraform-provider-citrix/docs/resources/policy_set.md

 - `name` (String) Name of the policy setting name.
 - `use_default` (Boolean) Indicate whether using default value for the policy setting.

+Optional:

+- `enabled` (Boolean) Whether of the policy setting has enabled or allowed value.
 - `value` (String) Value of the policy setting.

 ## Import